zlib-ng/minizip-ng/README.md

 In 2010, I began implementing disk splitting and started submitting bugs that I found in the library to Gilles Vollant via email.
 Over time the work that I did necessitated setting up a public repository.
 For the good of humanity I have been maintaining this fork of the project ever since.
-In 2017, I began the task of refactoring the entire library as it had become more difficult to maintain and code readability had suffered over the years.
+In 2017, I began the task of refactoring the entire library as it had become difficult to maintain and code readability had suffered over the years.

 Dev: [![Dev Branch Status](https://api.travis-ci.org/nmoinvaz/minizip.svg?branch=dev)](https://travis-ci.org/nmoinvaz/minizip/branches)